openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 Any application working with GNA must properly react to this code.
 One of the strategies to adapt an application:

-1. Immediately switch to the GNA_SW emulation mode:
+1. Immediately switch to the GNA_SW_EXACT emulation mode:
 @sphinxdirective
 .. tab:: C++